-Children attending this program must be 30 months by September of the enrolling year.
+Children attending our Casa program must be 30 months by August 31st of the enrolling year.

 The Casa classroom allows for an individual learning experience utilizing the diverse set of Montessori materials, activities and experiences.
 The specialized materials are designed to teach the concepts of Language, Mathematics, Science, Geography and History as well as practical life skills and development of the senses.
 The teachers guide and encourage the children to experiment, discover and self correct in all areas of learning and allow them to move through the curriculum at their own pace.
 The Montessori Casa classroom is alive with children working independently, embracing order within each activity and eagerly seeking the next challenge.

 This area of the curriculum invites the child to work on life skills that encourage independence, concentration coordination and attention to detail.
 These essential skills support the child in skill development in all other areas of the classroom.
 The Practical Life exercises are very attractive to the children and are the vehicle for many children to begin to make choices of their own.
 The exercises relate to daily living tasks that are familiar to children such as dressing themselves and caring for their environment.

 Dr. Montessori viewed the senses as the “doorway to the mind.”
 The Montessori environment provides a wide range of sensorial materials designed to help the child develop the ability to make judgements, to compare and discriminate differences of size, shape, weight, texture, colour, and temperature and to store up impressions in his “muscular memory.”
 The Sensorial activities provide an opportunity for the child to observe, compare, classify and draw conclusions.
 These exercises are the beginning of the child’s intellectual development and support future learning in other curriculum areas, especially Mathematics.
 The Sensorial materials can be used together in more complex ways as the child develops.